SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDM-570A SNMP.md

 ### Modem - Status

-Use this read-only page to view information about the modem's general operating status and configuration parameters.**Installed Options:** This read-onlysection provides information for additional installed options.
+Use this read-only page to view information about the modem's general operating status and configuration parameters.
+**Installed Options:** This read-only section provides information for additional installed options.

 ### Modem - Logs